andriikushch/CarND-Advanced-Lane-Lines/README.md

 - good weather
 - daylight
 - lines are visible
-- road surface is in a good condition: no cracks or stains
+- the road surface is in good condition: no cracks or stains

 #### 2. When it is not good enough?

 Cases when it will fail, for instance:

-- Not stable lighting condition: when car is driving on highway and then in the shade under the bridge or in the forest, when sun is blinking because of the trees.
+- Not stable lighting condition: when a car is driving on the highway and then in the shade under the bridge or in the forest when the sun is blinking because of the trees.
-- Yellow or white things, not lines, are on the street, big enough that filter are not filtering them.
+- Yellow or white things, not lines, are on the street, big enough that filter is not filtering them.
-- When road can't be aproximated with polinomial of 2 degree (very curved road).
+- When road can't be approximated with a polynomial of 2 degrees (very curved road).
-- When yellow ot white car will drive close enough.
+- When the yellow or white car will drive close enough.
 - etc.

  #### 3. How to improve?

- - Add `memory` to the line that it will average the polinomial params for the last "n" detection.
+ - Add `memory` to the line that it will average the polynomial params for the last "n" detection.
- This will provide "smoothier" lines change and will provide direction if for whatever reason lines can't be detected.
+ This will provide "smoother" lines change and will provide direction if for whatever reason lines can't be detected.

- - Add `reosonable` threshold for polynomial params, road is a subject from real worlds. it's curvature can't change for billion times in nanosecond.
+ - Add a `reasonable` threshold for polynomial params, the road is a subject from real worlds. its curvature can't change for billion times in nanosecond.
 So we can skip outliers.

- - Use better camera, quicker brightnes adjustments and hight resolution image could help.
+ - Use a better camera, quicker brightness adjustments and high-resolution image could help.

  - Use `dynamic` threshold parameters adjustment, current pipeline depends on the lighting, mostly because of hardcoded threshold parameters.
- It will be great to use different strategy of line detection for different situation, use error detection or jsut by looking on the average image brightnes.
+ It will be great to use a different strategy of line detection for different situation, use error detection or just by looking at the average image brightness.